DragonMineZ/.github/profile/README.md

 ### 👥 Core Team

 - **Founders & Lead Developers** – Yuseix, ezShokkoh
-- **Tech Lead & Developer** – KyoSleep
 - **Developer & Community Admin** – Bruno

 We also collaborate with contributors, artists, builders, translators, and community members who help shape the DragonMine Z experience.
+The full list of contributors can be found in the mod's repository.

 ### 🚀 What We’re Working On